holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {title="/etc/hosts.deny", linenos=off, lang=Bash}
     portmap : ALL

-but ideally, if you do need the port mapper running, consider upgrading to `rpcbind` for starters, then check the [`rpcbind` section](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) below for countermeasures,
+but ideally, if you do need the port mapper running, consider upgrading to `rpcbind`, then check the [`rpcbind` section](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) below for countermeasures,

-The above changes to the two hosts files would be effective immediately.
+The above changes to the two hosts files are effective immediately.
 A restart of the port mapper is not required in this case.

-There are further details around the `/etc/hosts.[deny & allow]` in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs)
+There are further details specific to the `/etc/hosts.[deny & allow]` in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs)

 #### Disable, Remove Exim {#vps-countermeasures-disable-remove-services-harden-what-is-left-disable-exim}
 ![](images/ThreatTags/PreventionEASY.png)